MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 - [Install Docker](../quick-start/set-up-environment.md)

-For scripted installations, see [Use a script to install Docker EE](https://docs.docker.com/install/windows/docker-ee/#use-a-script-to-install-docker-ee).

 Before you can use Docker, you'll need to install the container images.
 For more information, see [docs for our container base images](../manage-containers/container-base-images.md).

 ## Configure Docker with a configuration file